Types of Detections and Underlining

 In the example shown to the right, the corrector detected an incoherent date but can’t correct it because it doesn’t know what was intended: June 30 or July 31.

 You can make the correction directly in the correction panel by clicking the Edit option in the tooltip, or by returning to your original document.
 The context (right click) menu option Edit in original document will quickly take you to the word to be modified.
+With subscription Antidote can also, at your request, reformate sentences that display an error that needs to be corrected manually.
+See the Reformulate section of the Handling a Detection page of this guide.

 - In the list of the right-hand panel, these detections are grouped under Errors.